agile-ts/documentation/docs/packages/core/features/state/Methods.md

 :::warning

-This function is mainly thought for the internal use.
+This function is mainly thought for internal use.

 :::

 With `addSideEffect` a `callback` function can be created, which is executed during the `runtime` as a side effect of the State.
 So whenever the `value` of the State changes.
 ```ts
 MY_STATE.addSideEffect('mySideEffect', (state, config) => {